Strategies for Sustainable Product Design and Waste Reduction

-As companies pick up the pace to optimize waste reduction practices, e-waste is still set to increase by 40% in 2030.
+As companies accelerate to optimize waste reduction practices to reduce impact on the planet, e-waste is still set to reach 82 million tonnes by 20301 , which represents a 33% increase compared to 2022.
 Take the smartphone as an example.
 It's difficult to pry open, and each generation sees more discrete and replaceable parts squeezed onto the main circuit board.

 Today, demand for sustainable, durable products is not only coming from legislators and environmentalists but also eco-conscious consumers.
 As the industry shifts towards a zero-waste value chain, companies have to adapt by not only designing products that last; they have to be easy to repair, refill or refurbish.